-Charleston is well known for its’‘moonlight and magnolias’past, but today the little town is jostling with bigger cities because of its’ young and vibrant scene.
-Take it from me, a part time resident, ditch all the guide books (and we aren’t even mentioning that Bravo reality show) and venture into the less touristy areas.
-Here you will find James Beard award winning food, nationally acclaimed art and classic fashion that are making this old town sizzle in a whole new way.
-Charleston may be swinging, but nobody rushes nothing down here so take a deep breath and grab a cocktail.
-As one of our favorite local artists Elizabeth O’Neill Verner once said, “What is the use of hurrying when one is where one wants to be?”
+Charleston, South Carolina. is well known for its “moonlight and magnolias” past, but today the little town is jostling with bigger cities because of its young and vibrant scene.
+Take it from me, a part-time resident: Ditch all the guide books (and we aren’t even mentioning that Bravo reality show) and venture into the less touristy areas.
+Here you will find James Beard award-winning food, nationally acclaimed art, and classic fashion that are making this old town sizzle in a whole new way.
+Charleston may be swinging, but nobody rushes nothin’ down here, so take a deep breath and grab a cocktail.
+As one of our favorite local artists.
+Elizabeth O’Neill Verner. once said, “What is the use of hurrying when one is where one wants to be?”

 Horse and carriages are bearable, but there is a bountiful amount of other ways to explore America’s prettiest city and it’s surrounding areas.

 There are a plethora of plantations near Charleston, but Middleton Place is the best in our opinion.
-They simply have it all: A grand house, America’s oldest landscaped gardens, heritage breed animals in the barn and stables full of horses ready to ride.
+They simply have it all: A grand house, America’s oldest landscaped gardens, heritage breed animals in the barn, and stables full of horses ready to ride.
 The restaurant on the property is not your usual tourist trap and offers a huge wine list and great regional cuisine.
-On Wednesdays there are wine strolls on the property and if you really want to steep yourself in plantation life, the Middleton Place Inn is constantly rated one of the best Inns in the state.
+On Wednesdays, there are wine strolls on the property and if you really want to steep yourself in plantation life, the Middleton Place Inn is constantly rated one of the best Inns in the state.

-We love to eat local, so check out the downtown farmers’ market open every Saturday from April through December.
-You can buy local produce from farmers as well as fresh flowers, hand crafted soaps, jewelry and local delicacies to take back home.
-There is also a food truck round up located here too so come hungry (and early) for a serious breakfast and shopping spree.
+We love to eat local, so check out the downtown farmers’ market, open every Saturday from April through December.
+You can buy local produce from farmers, as well as fresh flowers, hand crafted soaps, jewelry, and local delicacies to take back home.
+There is also a food truck roundup located here too, so come hungry (and early) for a serious breakfast and shopping spree.

 Please don’t enter The Market.
 Most items sold there are Made in China anyway.
 Support these great spots and come away with something worth talking about: